Eurydia/notes-on-clean-programming-language/content/_index.md

 ### Defining a Function

-A function definition consists of at least one implementation, and a control implementation may be written as follows.
+In its purest form, a function definition consists of at least one implementation.
+A control implementation may be written as follows.

 ```
 // Language: Clean